arrowhead-f/x509-profile/proposal.md

 More details about the validity format may be read in Section 4.1.2.5 of RFC 5280.

 #### 2.1.2.6 `subject`

+The DN used to describe the owner of the certificate.
+The field is defined as follows:

 ```asn1
 Name ::= CHOICE {